yoraish/yoraish.github.io/_posts/2024-10-27-learn-cpp-astar.md

 * **`std::priority_queue`**:
 A priority queue is a data structure that stores elements in a sorted order.
 When elements are added to the queue, they are placed in the correct position based on their priority.
 The element with the highest priority is at the front of the queue.
 In our implementation, we will use a priority queue to store the open list of states to explore.
-The priority queue will make use of the `<` operator we defined for the `SearchState` struct to order the states based on their `f` values.
+The priority queue uses a custom comparator to order the states based on their `f` values.

     ```cpp
-    std::priority_queue<SearchStatePtr> open_list;
+    std::priority_queue<SearchStatePtr, std::vector<SearchStatePtr>, SearchStatePtrComparator> open_list;
     ```

     We can access the element with the highest priority in constant time with the `top` method.
 We can add elements to the queue with the `push` method and remove elements with the `pop` method.